exposit/zerowriting/lcd screen/setup.md

 framebuffer_height=165
 ```

 Note: if you want to go through with the whole install, do it, but be sure to reinstall libmm after using raspi-config but before rebooting.
-And comment out the two lines in config.txt, and also rename your 99-fbturbo file properly.
+And comment out the two framebuffer lines in config.txt, and also rename your 99-fbturbo file properly.
 Basically pay attention and don't be me.

 Install fbturbo:
 `sudo apt install xserver-xorg-video-fbturbo`

-Fix the resolution by replacing the hdmi_cvt line in /boot/firmware/config.txt:
-`hdmi_cvt 220 165 60 6 0 0 0`
+Changing the hdmi_cvt line doesn't change the resolution, it blanks the screen.

+Troubleshooting:
+`nano /home/pi/.local/share/xorg/Xorg.0.log`

 ## general setup